sama13212/end-to-end-sales-analytics-pipeline/README.md

 This project demonstrates an end-to-end analytics workflow starting from raw transactional data and ending with an interactive business intelligence dashboard.

-It combines **Python, PySpark, Spark SQL, Databricks, Delta Lake, and Power BI** to transform and analyze **1,000,000 restaurant orders** and communicate the resulting business insights through interactive visualizations.
+It combines **Python, PySpark, Spark SQL, Databricks and Power BI** to transform and analyze **1,000,000 restaurant orders** and communicate the resulting business insights through interactive visualizations.

 ---